vdoan002/ucr-cs100/tutorials/templates/README.md

 ##Conclusion
 By now, I hope that you have a good enough understanding of templates to use it on your own.
-Even though you may end up never using it, it is important to understand templates incase you see it in other programs.
+Even though you may end up never using it, it is important to understand the structure of templates as you may see them in other programs.

 Just like programming, take templates one step at a time.
 Try not to dive in too deep and make a complicated program with templates.
 Doing so while you're still inexperienced may lead to seeing those hard to understand compiler errors.
+Even with simple templates, you may still run into compiler errors.
+However, fixing those errors will allow you to be more comfortable with templates.